pierrelux/rlbook/ocp.md

 # Numerical Methods for Solving DOCPs

 Let's assume that an optimal control problem has been formulated in one of the forms presented earlier and has been given to us to solve.
 The following section explores numerical solutions applicable to these problems, focusing on trajectory optimization.
 Our goal is to output an optimal control (and state trajectory) based on the given cost function and dynamics structure.

-It's important to note that the methods presented here are not learning methods; they don't involve ingesting data or inferring unknown quantities from it.
+It's important to note that the methods presented here are not learning methods just yet; they don't involve ingesting data or inferring unknown quantities from it.
 However, these methods represent a central component of any decision-learning system, and we will later explore how learning concepts can be incorporated.

-## Constrained Optimization Approach

-The mathematical programming formulation presented earlier lends itself readily to off-the-shelf solvers for nonlinear mathematical programs.
-For example, we can use the `scipy.optimize.minimize` function along with the SLSQP (Sequential Least Squares Programming) solver to obtain a solution to any feasible Bolza problem of the form presented below.

-Before delving into the details of the numerical solver itself, let's consider an electric vehicle energy management problem.
-We will use this as a test bed for our algorithms, allowing us to demonstrate the practical application of these optimization techniques.
+Before delving into the solution methods, let's consider an electric vehicle energy management problem which we will use this as a test bed throughout this section.
 Consider an electric vehicle traversing a planned route, where we aim to optimize its energy consumption over a 20-minute journey.
 Our simplified model represents the vehicle's state using two variables: $x_1$, the battery state of charge as a percentage, and $x_2$, denoting the vehicle's speed in meters per second.
 The control input $u$, ranging from -1 to 1, represents the motor power, with negative values indicating regenerative braking and positive values representing acceleration.
 The problem can be formally expressed as a mathematical program in Bolza form:

 $$ \begin{align*}
 \min_{x, u} \quad & J = \underbrace{x_{T,1}^2 + x_{T,2}^2}_{\text{Mayer term}} + \underbrace{\sum_{t=1}^{T-1} 0.1(x_{t,1}^2 + x_{t,2}^2 + u_t^2)}_{\text{Lagrange term}} \\[2ex]